cfclrk/setenv-file/README.md

 ОФИС=ДОМ
 ```

-Set those environment variables in Emacs using `M-x setenv-file`, and navigate
+And now you can set those environment variables in Emacs using `M-x
-to the file.
-View your new environment variables with `M-x getenv`.
+setenv-file`, and navigate to the file.
+View your new environment variables with
+`M-x getenv`.

 To customize the default directory where you keep your env files: